r-grandorder/tri-hermes/en/pages/sin.md

 Yup.
 It clears your head out and makes you feel really good.
 It's like a dream come true.

 **Holmes:**
 Is that so!?
-Give it here! ! !
+Give it here!!!

 ---